Parliament passes Bill to regulate electric vehicle charging in Singapore

 “We want to deploy charging infrastructure quickly to support EV adoption, and the data we gather from this adoption will inform how we want to go further.
 And we may not need to wait till 2025 because if the data comes earlier and the patterns are more discernible, then we will have to adjust accordingly,” he said.

-Mr Yip, Mr Chia and Ms Yeo Wan Ling (Pasir Ris-Punggol GRC) raised the need to prevent and deter hogging as well as inappropriate use of EV charging lots.
+Mr Yip, Mr Chia and Ms Yeo Wan Ling (Pasir Ris-Punggol GRC) raised the need to prevent and deter hogging as well as inappropriate use of EV charging spaces.

-Ms Yeo asked what the norm should be for EV owners sharing such lots, while Mr Yip wanted to know if there are penalties for motorists who park in lots reserved for EVs, and if there can be formal codes of conduct to encourage considerate behaviour for EV charging.
+Ms Yeo asked what the norm should be for EV owners sharing such spaces, while Mr Yip wanted to know if there are penalties for motorists who park in spaces reserved for EVs, and if there can be formal codes of conduct to encourage considerate behaviour for EV charging.

-Mr Iswaran said it is already an offence for non-EVs to park in an EV charging lot in Housing Board carparks.
+Mr Iswaran said it is already an offence for non-EVs to park in an EV charging space in HDB carparks.
 But enforcement aside, he said education and time are needed to develop a culture of responsible and gracious behaviour.

 MPs also called for more incentives to promote greater EV adoption.
 Mr Don Wee (Chua Chu Kang GRC) asked if the EV Early Adoption Incentive (EEAI) will be extended beyond December 2023, to which Mr Iswaran replied that the scheme is being reviewed.

-The scheme gives EV buyers a rebate of up to $20,000 off vehicle taxes, to offset the higher upfront cost of an EV when compared to a conventional internal combustion engine (ICE) alternative.
+The scheme gives EV buyers a rebate of up to $20,000 on vehicle taxes, to offset the higher upfront cost of an EV when compared with a conventional internal combustion engine (ICE) alternative.

+Mr Wee asked if the certificate of entitlement (COE) system could be modified to set up a separate category for EVs, to encourage more to make the switch.

 It would also raise the question of how much supply to allocate to this new category, and what is the basis for it, he said.